appstatus/appstatus/README.md

 This means:
 * Self tests  (compatible with nagios and other monitoring applications)
 * Configuration information
-* Controler and Service statistics, including hits, average response time, cache usage, cache efficiency, functional and error ratio, hit rate.
+* Controler and Service statistics, including:
+   * hits
+   * average response time
+   * cache usage
+   * cache efficiency
+   * functional and error ratio
+   * hit rate.
 * Batch progress and history including failures and invalid objects.
 * Radiator-compatible screen for monitoring